 Retailers also offer a convenient “Play ‘Em All” ticket that allows you to buy tickets for all the Mega Balls and Powerballs available.
-Rather than buy a single $2 ticket, you’d pay $52 to “play ‘em all.”
+So rather than buy a single $2 ticket, you’d pay $52 to “play ‘em all.”

-When you buy a lotto ticket, you can simply receive random numbers through the lottery terminal.
+You can receive random numbers through the lottery terminal when buying a lotto ticket.
 Or you can manually choose the numbers by asking the clerk for a playslip.
-Follow the instructions by filling in the number slots for the numbers you want to choose.
+Then, follow the instructions by filling in the number slots for the numbers you want to choose.

 You can also do “multi-draws,” where you can have your numbers apply to multiple consecutive draws.